-We can think of two possible reasons for these unpredicted relationships.
+One reason for these unpredicted positive relationships may be that in setting our statistical significance threshold, we specified a false-discovery rate of 20%.
+This means that of the 29 statistically significant results, we would expect 20% (about 6) to be false positives.
+However, we can also think of two substantive reasons for these unpredicted relationships.
 The first is that both SDO and RWA are conceptualized broadly enough that many associations may be theoretically justifiable (at least post-hoc) even if they do not seem to tap core elements of SDO or RWA.
 For example, it could be argued that since Americans live in a capitalist country that currently accepts some amount of group inequality and hierarchy, it is plausible that those high in SDO would have more positive associations with “preserve” vs. change.
 That is, the idea of preservation may be conceptualised broadly as preserving a society that endorses SDO ideology.
 Second, SDO and RWA are generally moderately positively correlated in the U.S. (de Regt et al., 2011; Duckitt & Sibley, 2010), and were correlated at r = .36 in the current data.
 Thus, some of the unpredicted relationships may reflect shared variance between the two constructs (because so few participants in the Ideology 2.0 dataset completed both scales, we were not able to model the simultaneous effects of SDO and RWA).
 Of course, both these explanations are speculative, but they do offer possibilities for future research and theoretical refinement.
 Clarifying the theoretical scope of SDO and RWA will allow future research to make more specific predictions about which attitudes should be expected to be associated with each of these constructs.
 We hope that the current results will be one step in this theoretical refinement.
-Future research could also measure both SDO and RWA for the same participants in order to test which attitudes are associated uniquely with each.

 Implicit versus Explicit Attitudes

 Because many of the significant relationships between word associations and ideologies were consistent with our predictions and existing theoretical understanding of SDO and RWA, we can also compare the similarities and differences between implicit and explicit measures of attitudes.
+In general, implicit and explicit attitudes were moderately correlated (average r = .29), though the size of the relationship varied widely, from r = .49 (“socialism/capitalism”) to r = .06 (“equal/unequal”).
+Correlations for each pair of implicit and explicit measures are shown in Table S2 in the Supplemental material.

 Overall, nearly every significant relationship between SDO/RWA and an implicit attitude was matched by a significant relationship between SDO/RWA and the corresponding explicit attitude in the same direction.
-Generally, relationships with implicit attitudes were somewhat weaker than with explicit attitudes, although still of fairly similar magnitudes.
-There was only one instance of a significant implicit attitude observed without a significant corresponding explicit attitude (“future” vs. “present” with RWA).
-Those scoring higher in RWA had more positive associations with “present” vs. “future”, but did not rate “present” significantly more positively than “future” on the corresponding explicit measure.
-Note, though, that attitudes towards a similar stimulus pair (“2050/1950”) were significantly associated with RWA both implicitly and explicitly (perhaps because this stimulus pair contrasted past with future, rather than present with future).
+Generally, relationships with implicit attitudes were somewhat weaker than with explicit attitudes, although still of similar magnitudes.
+There was only one instance of a significant implicit attitude observed without a significant corresponding explicit attitude.
 In no instances did the predicted implicit attitudes contradict any explicit attitudes, suggesting a good deal of consistency.